Skip to content

 Proper Wound Care

 Clean wounds promptly to reduce the risk of infection.
-Rinse the wound under clean running water, apply an antiseptic if available, and cover it with a sterile dressing.
-Monitor the wound for signs of infection, including increasing redness, swelling, warmth, pain, or discharge.
-Seek medical attention if any of these signs develop, as untreated wound infections can lead to serious complications.
+Rinse the wound under clean running water for several minutes to remove dirt, debris, and surface pathogens.
+Apply an antiseptic solution or cream if available, and cover the wound with a sterile dressing secured appropriately.
+Change the dressing regularly and monitor the wound for signs of infection, including increasing redness, warmth, swelling, pain, or discharge.
+If signs of infection develop, or if the wound is deep, jagged, or heavily contaminated, seek medical attention promptly.
+A contaminated wound that is not properly cared for can allow pathogens to enter the bloodstream and cause systemic infection.

 Community Responsibility and Public Health